hypertrace/hypertrace-docs-website/src/pages/deployments/microk8s.md

 - You have to make some changes in config file as per the [configuration](#Configuration) section below.
 - Go to the Hypertrace-helm directory and run `./hypertrace.sh install`

+## Note:
+- As default in `Microk8s` you can use only services like `NodePort` and `ClusterIP`.
+- With your setup you can use `NodePort`, `ClusterIP with Ingress` or `MetalLB`.
+- We are using `ClusterIP with Ingress` so you have to remember to enable **ingress and dns addons** in _Microk8s_.
+- It can be done by `$microk8s.enable dns ingress`.
+- So once the installation is complete you can access service which uses `LoadBalancer`, in our case _hypertrace-oc-collector_ and _hypertrace-ui_ can be accessed using combination `YourIP:NodePort` where `NodePort` is specific to service.

 ## Configuration
 - You can customize the configuration under `./config/hypertrace.properties` as needed.
 - Default configuration will work for docker for dekstop deployment which we are discussing in this section.
-- use `dev` profile while installing on minkube on local setup.
+- use `dev` profile while installing on microk8s on local setup.

 Default configuration is as follows:
 ```bash